 Etihad redemptions have many things going for them – often good redemption availability, an excellent cabins, service and lounges, but you’ll now be paying a premium to fly with Etihad when using your Velocity points.

-The main alternative to Etihad redemptions, at least to Europe from Eastern Australian capitals, is with Singapore Airlines, which now have significantly cheaper redemption rates.
-From WA you could also consider Singapore Airlines as a logistically viable, and cheaper alternative to get to San Francisco or Los Angeles.
+The main alternative to Etihad redemptions, at least to Europe from Eastern Australian capitals, is with Singapore Airlines.
+From WA, you could also consider Singapore Airlines as a logistically viable, and cheaper alternative to get to San Francisco or Los Angeles.